george0st/integration-platforms/swot/nifi-swot.md

   - **Licence**
     - Free (open source)
   - **Support**
-    - Not available (only open source community support, without iPaaS)
+    - Not available (without iPaaS, only open source community support)
     - Only available as solution of 3rd party SW (in products Cloudera, Snowflake, Ksolves, etc.)

   ### 1.2 Functionalities